-The solution is to only create elements of a stream on demand.
-Specifically,

-- We make cons-stream a special form which does not evaluate its second argument. - stream-cdr performs the actual evaluation.

-In order to implement this, we use a new special form delay and and a new primitive procedure force.
-Both of these are built into Scheme.
+- The solution is to only create elements of a stream on demand. - Specifically, we make cons-stream a special form which does not evaluate its second argument. - stream-cdr performs the actual evaluation. - In order to implement this, we use a new special form delay and and a new primitive procedure force. - Both of these are built into Scheme.

-(cons-stream a b) is equivalent to (cons a (delay b))
+(cons-stream a b) is equivalent to (cons a (delay b)) (define (stream-car stream) (car stream)) (define (stream-cdr stream) (force (cdr stream))) Let us see how to evaluate where

-'''

-(define (stream-car stream) (car stream))

-(define (stream-cdr stream) (force (cdr stream)))

-'''